santarini/python/montecarlo/README.md

 * <b>MarketSim.py</b>
   * simulates a market performance for a single variable over a specified number of instances
-    * Eg. Given max and min avg daily delta parameters, simulate a companies performance over a year
+    * Eg. Given max and min avg daily delta parameters, simulate a company's performance over a year

 * <b>MarketSimTrials.py</b>
   * performs the entire MarketSim function a specified number of times